 |Hospital Tank or Isolation Within the Community Tank Specifics||If only one shrimp shows signs of infection, it may be best to isolate it before it infects others.
 They may all still get sick, as the pathogen may not be easy to remove from the water.|

 3 Fascinating Facts About Ghost Shrimp

-- Ghost Shrimp may come to the surface and turn upside down while waiting for food.
+- These shrimp may come to the surface and turn upside down while waiting for food.

 - They can see in front and to their rear at the same time by rotating their eyestalks.

 - Ghost Shrimp may hide and become less active when they shed their exoskeleton and grow a new one.

 Many people today buy Ghost Shrimp because they scavenge both algae and uneaten food.
 They also make interesting pets that will show the most personality when they are in a species specific tank.